titoirfan/titoirfan.github.io/docs/projects/telepresence.md

 Dagozilla Telepresence Robot
 ///

-In 2018, I worked on the **Dagozilla Telepresence Robot** as one of Dagozilla's electrical engineers.
+In 2018, I worked on the **Dagozilla Telepresence Robot** as one of [[dagozilla.md|Dagozilla's]] electrical engineers.
 The telepresence robot is designed to act as a representative of its user, who operates it remotely, wherever the user may be.
 The robot can stream the user's face and voice while being controlled through the internet.
 Its tablet height can be adjusted by the user to suit the user's needs.
 The user can use the robot for various purposes such as attending a meeting and checking around the environment.

 The robot uses both a **Raspberry Pi 3B+** and an **STM32F446RE** microcontroller as its computing units.
 Its neck supports a **Xiaomi tablet** which acts as its user interface.